Alex7Li/DataStories/final-project-outline.md

 Let's start with the second graph on this page: a very basic visual that will compare the total number of problems solved to user rating, along with some error bounds.
 This will be a nice way to start off and there isn't much data preprocessing involved.
 It will be a very interesting to see how much it takes the average person to get to a specific skill level.

 Now let's move the the connected scatter plot above it.
 It's an attempt by me to merge 4 variables into one graph and follow the stories of a few users.
 The goal is to answer the question "what kind of users see the most improvement"?
 There is some speculation that people who can solve problems really fast might have a higher skill barrier than people who take longer to think things through.
 So we plot the time to solve the easiest problem in the set and compare how the rating changes over time.
 Relatedly, we have an axis for the average number of incorrect submissions to see if people who make less bugs in their code have higher potential.
+While it conveys a lot of information, this graph is quite confusing.
+I plan to use it to explore the data, and once I can dilute that exploration into insights, I will revise this graph to be simpler and highlight the main points.

 Now, for our final plots, I want to see if there are any variables strongly correlated to improvements.
 For this visual, I've preprocessed the data into 1-year periods.
 For each period, I find the rating change and the number of problems solved, and see how they scale together.